jeremiah-shaulov/tsa/README.md

 This tool has 1 noncommon feature: if `{@linkcode Symbol}` tag lays on it's own line, and has no display text (like `[Display text]{@linkcode Symbol}` or `{@linkcode Symbol|Display text}`), it produces typescript declaration of the symbol with links to another symbols that appear in the declaration.

+After generating the documentation, you can use [this](doc_test/README.md) helper module to unit-test code examples.

 ### tsa bundle-js [options] <file1.ts> [fileN.ts...]